currently building in stealth in healthcare

 wound down

-AI-powered assessment analytics for secondary schools.
+Assessment analytics for secondary schools.
 Marksy took scanned or photographed exam scripts and turned them into structured performance data in minutes instead of weeks.
-The marking model was the front door; the real product was the analytics layer sitting on top.
+The marking was the front door; the real product was the analytics layer sitting on top of it.

 Question-level analysis, specification heatmaps, cohort breakdowns and score distributions, all generated automatically for every paper.
 Most schools wait two or three weeks after a mock for meaningful insight; we got that under twenty minutes.
-By the time we wound it down we were extending into AI-generated revision notes and slides driven by real performance data, closing the loop from assessment to intervention.
+By the time we wound it down we had traction in 12 countries and a committed Department of Education trial in the pipeline.

 Clerkr